kasbekarameya/Handwritten-Digit-Classification-using-Majority-Voting-Classifier/README.md

 ## Classification using Logistic Regression
 ### Introduction
 Logistic regression is a fundamental machine learning algorithm that uses a linear weighted combination of features and generate probability-based prediction on different classes.
-As we have to implement a model that can predict values for digits from 0 to 9, we are using a Multinomial Logistic Regression i.e. one with multiple outputs, each of which is used to predict a single output class [10].
+As we have to implement a model that can predict values for digits from 0 to 9, we are using a Multinomial Logistic Regression i.e. one with multiple outputs, each of which is used to predict a single output class.
 In a Multinomial Logistic Regression, each summation node uses its own set of weights to scale the inputs and sum them together.
 The outputs of these summations are then passed to a SoftMax function, which normalized each output node based on the sum of all the unnormalized nodes.

 ### One Hot Vector Encoding